 A raft (mat) foundation spreads the weight of a building across a broad reinforced concrete slab, helping reduce uneven settlement in soft soils. (interpretive engineering illustration)

-Because soils in this area are soft and compressible, one approach often considered is a raft (mat) foundation.
+Because the soils in this area are soft and compressible, engineers sometimes consider raft (mat) foundations.
 With bedrock roughly 40 feet below grade, driving piles to rock would be structurally reliable but potentially expensive.
 A raft system instead spreads the building’s weight across a large reinforced concrete slab covering most of the footprint.

 By distributing the load over a broad area, the raft reduces pressure on the soil and helps limit uneven settlement.